What is OmniLab Transactions

 • a higher spend unlocks a second reward later in the week

-Here, the receipt challenge sits between real purchases and your reward stock.
+Here, the receipt game sits between real purchases and your reward stock.
 A game on its own would not work, because the campaign needs proof of purchase and a way to limit which merchants count.

 On this page